-If you're pursuing a career in accounting, you've undoubtedly heard about the battle of CMA vs CIA.
-Today in this article we are going to talk about difference between this two courses and help to identify which one is better certification for your future.
+If you’re pursuing a career in accounting, you’ve undoubtedly heard about the battle of CMA vs CIA.
+Today in this article we are going to talk about difference between CIA and CMA courses and help to identify which one is better certification for your future.

 CMA and CIA certification can have a significant impact on your career and earning potential.
 However, which is better for you will depend on your interests and goals.
 Getting one of these requires a significant investment of time and money, so it’s smart to really understand the benefits and costs of each before committing to one.